 "I'm healthy.
 My children are healthy.
 And I still have a mother.
 And I come from a very loving family.
 And I have Vili," she said.
 At the time, she was not allowed to leave the state of Washington without permission.
 She could teach again, she said, just not in the public school system.

-Letourneau, 43, and Fualaau, 21, got married in May 2005 at a winery in Woodinville, Wash., in what could almost be mistaken for normal circumstances.
+Letourneau, then 43, and Fualaau, 21, got married in May 2005 at a winery in Woodinville, Wash., in what could almost be mistaken for normal circumstances.
 They set up registries at Williams Sonoma, Macy's and Tiffany.
 Their daughters were flower girls.

 It was déjà vu in 2014 when Letourneau was arrested again—this time for failing to show up at a hearing a year after being cited for driving with a suspended license—taken away due to unpaid tickets.
 She paid a fine after showing proof of her license renewal.